-1.1.
+1.2.
 Objectives

-While this privatisation trend is global, this study aims to understand the path it has taken in Lebanon with the compounded historical, social, and political aspects.
-The major shifts in land governance in recent history are traced, highlighting the impacts on society and land.
+While this privatization trend is global, this study aims to understand the path it has taken in Lebanon with the compounded historical, social and political aspects.
+The major shifts in land governance are traced in history, highlighting the impacts on society and land.
 The period covered is from the midnineteenth century until today.
-By looking at the basis of private deeds and the legal framework of land management in Lebanon, the report aims to situate the processes of capital circulation and accumulation and their impacts on society through the lens of land privatisation and its financialisation.
-The research gains significance with the financial and economic crises burdening the country heavily since October 2019 and where privatisation of state assets, including lands, has been recurrently proposed by politicians and bankers as a magical solution for the country's deadlock.
+By looking at the origins of private deeds and the legal framework of land management in Lebanon, the report aims to situate the processes of capital circulation and accumulation and their impacts on society through the lens of land privatization and its financialization.
+The research gains significance with the financial and economic crises burdening the country heavily since October 2019 and where privatization of state assets, including lands, has been recurrently proposed by politicians and bankers as a magical solution for the country.

 Signs of economic and financial crises in post-war Lebanon started to appear as early as the late 1990s.
 Indeed, the authority - and not society - was resilient (Mouawad, 2017) enough to stay in power and postpone these crises until 2019.
 However, this system of governance has become "too costly to sustain" (Mahmalat, 2020) and collapsed.

 The Lebanese government defaulted in March 2020.
 The Lebanese pound continues its devaluation while the depositors cannot access their savings in the banks.
-With strong economic challenges, society is undergoing significant shifts in its composition and status (e.g., pauperisation, dispossession, migration).
-The social and political orders today are transitioning as the overdue economic crisis deepens.
+With strong economic challenges, society is undergoing significant shifts in its composition and status (e.g. pauperization, dispossession, migration).
+The social and political orders today are transitioning as the economic crisis deepens.